inkloud/gnurun-wms-panel/README.md

 From the repository root:

 - Export your host IDs so the dev container runs as your user: `export USER_ID=$(id -u)` and `export GROUP_ID=$(id -g)` (or add those values to a `.env` file).
-- With the IDs exported or provided inline, run `docker compose up` to bring up the frontend and, once defined, the FastAPI backend
+- With the IDs exported or provided inline, change into the dev directory and bring up the stack: `cd dev && docker compose up`

 ### Starting the Docker Compose Cluster